scitags/flowd-go/rpm/flowd-go.1.md

   Where `targetInterface` is the one configured with the previous option.

-- **forceHookRemoval [bool] {true}**: The TC hook we attach the eBPF program to might exist before flowd-go starts up, especially if flowd-go terminated abruptly last time it ran.
-This setting controls whether this hook should be removed regardless of whether flowd-go created it or not.
-In cases where other processes running on the system are leveraging eBPF this setting could cause an exiting flowd-go to remove the
-  TC hooks from under them if they are attached to the same interface.
-In these (hopefully rare) cases this setting should be set to `false` so that flowd-go doesn't conflict with any other program's backing eBPF infrastructure.

 - **programPath [string] {""}**: The path to an eBPF program to load instead of the one embedded into flowd-go.
 This program should have been compiled in a particular way as the loading into the kernel won't work otherwise.
 Please refer to the eBPF documentation bundled with the implementation to take a look at how the embedded program is compiled.